CissalcX-Ma/npm-package-test-1/README.md

    2. `npx changeset pre enter alpha`
    3. `release.yml`: add `pre-release` the same level as `main` in branches
    4. add, commit and push
-2. do your job in another branch
+2. do your job in another branch frome the pre-release branch
    1. coding
    2. `npx changeset` and commit and push
 3. merge